The Pueblo Magico town of Patzcuaro

 You can’t help but feel like you’ve stepped back in time in Patzcuaro.

 Patzcuaro is not a big place and everything revolves around the main square, named Plaza Vasco de Quiroga (also called Plaza Grande).
 Many of the town’s restaurants and cafés are located under the portico-ed buildings around the square and it’s a great spot to sit down with a drink and watch local life.
-We spent 3 days in Patzcuaro and every evening my mom and I (this was my yearly trip visiting her in Mexico) would finish the day with a margarita on the square.
-A few photos below:

 .